1runeberg/OpenXRProvider_v2/sample_07_finger_painting2/README.md

 *"Use reality(ies) as your canvas!"*

 Introduces the OpenXR Input System - this demo builds up on the single form factor and heavily vendor extension dependent previous sample (sample_06_finger_painting).

-This demo uses the openxr input system to provide alternative input to the hand tracking gestures and provide platform-dependent hand proxy models:
+It uses the openxr input system to provide alternative input to the hand tracking gestures and provide platform-dependent hand proxy models.

+In the next demo, we will build this further and introduce playing and controlling animations (part of optional render module - xrvk),

+Here are the action mappings for both gesture and the input system:

 | **Action**                    | **Handtracking gesture**                                                                                                                                                   | **Input system (controllers)**                                                                                                                                                                                                                                                                                     |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|